ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 ## Simulations
 In this section we present the different commands useful to run the code.
-The following command will run the code using the default values, so it will start a simulation of RRT* with a fixed environment and a fixed number of iterations.
+The following command will run the code using the default values, so it will start a simulation of RRT* with a fixed environment, a fixed number of iterations and a set seed.
 ```
 python main.py
 ```